benchopt/benchopt/doc/how.rst

       compute and store the objective and return ``False`` once the computations should stop.

-BenchOpt supports different types of solvers:
+Benchopt supports different types of solvers:

    - :ref:`python_solvers`
    - :ref:`r_solvers`